Bimodular continuous attractor neural networks with static and moving stimuli: Moving Inputs

 \subsection{Phase Diagrams}

-The different cases in Fig. \ref{fg4} illustrate the effects of the competition between two external inputs and the effects of inter-modular couplings on the dynamical behaviors.
 To obtain a more comprehensive picture, we introduce the tracking mean square deviations with respect to the static and moving inputs as references.
 A comparison of their magnitudes reveals whether the responses are tracking the static or moving inputs.
 Below, we denote the modules receiving static and moving inputs as modules $s$ and $m$ respectively.
 Since module $m$ receives a moving stimulus, we particularly focus on the mean square deviations in module $m$,

-where $x_m(t)$ denotes the center of mass of the responses in module $m$, $v_m(v_s)$ indicates the moving velocities of two external inputs, and $v_s = 0$. $\langle \cdot \cdot \cdot \rangle_t$ represents average over time. $\sigma_m^2$ and $\sigma_s^2$ denote the mean square deviations of the responses in module $m$ with respect to two external input positions to the network.
+where $x_m(t)$ denotes the center of mass of the responses in module $m$, and $v_m$ and $v_s$ indicate the moving velocities of two external inputs with $v_s = 0$. $\langle \cdots \rangle_t$ represents average over time. $\sigma_m^2$ and $\sigma_s^2$ denote the mean square deviations of the responses in module $m$ with respect to the two external input positions of the network, respectively.
 When $\sigma_s^2$ is less than $\sigma_m^2$, it means the module $m$ is tracking the static input more than its own moving input.
 Otherwise, it tracks the moving input more.

 Figure \ref{fg6} shows the phase diagrams of tracking behaviors.
-Three kinds of couplings are listed at upper left corner, respectively.
-Excitatory inter-modular couplings are denoted by arrows, and inhibitory couplings are denoted by red circles.
+Three kinds of couplings are listed at the upper left corners, respectively.
 We also pick some points with the same moving velocities, but various moving input strengths as examples of the responses in module $m$ shown in Fig. \ref{fg6}.
 The bump in module $s$ is effectively pinned to the static input in this parameter range and will not be shown.
-The corresponding data points are marked in Figs. \ref{fg6}(a), \ref{fg6}(d) and \ref{fg6}(j) respectively by black stars.
+This does not contradict the moving bump in module 1 in Fig. \ref{fg4}(c) where the intermodular coupling is much stronger.
+The corresponding data points are marked in Figs. \ref{fg6}(a), \ref{fg6}(d) and \ref{fg6}(h) respectively by black stars.